 As a Snowminds trademark, we take care of all the practicalities and coordinate with our professional partners in Switzerland to provide you with a life-long experience that we are known for!

-** There is a 200 CHF surcharge on the lift ticket for people that are 24 years or older (in 23/24 this was for people born in 1999 and older) and/ or a 200 CHF surcharge for people signed up later than November 20th 2023.
+** There is a 300 CHF surcharge on the lift ticket for people that are 24 years or older and/ or a 300 CHF surcharge for people signed up later than November 20th.

 ***We are happy to assist with recommendations to booking airline tickets and airport transfers to your final destination.
 Please reach out to us ANYTIME if you are interested.